 Ice Cream Makers

-The Cuisinart ICE-20 ice cream maker is shown here.
-Like many ice cream machines, it comes with a freezer bowl and a... paddle that's operated with an electric motor.
+Many ice cream machines come with a freezer bowl and a paddle that operated by an electric motor.

 02 of 09